How do I enroll a Purple Heart Recipient?

 stories, and looking at the photographs and other documents that have been submitted to the Hall of Honor.

-Registration is voluntary.
-If you are interested in learning more about the registration process please
+Enrollment is voluntary.
+If you are interested in learning more about the enrollment process please

-refer to "How do I register a Purple Heart Recipient?" above.
+refer to "How do I enroll a Purple Heart Recipient?" above.

 What is the "Roll of Honor Online"?